 A 1998 study published in the Archives of Internal Medicine showed that medical doctors refer their patients to acupuncturists more than any other “alternative” care provider; the same study also revealed that 51% of medical doctors believe acupuncture to be efficacious and of value.

 It records the twelve regular meridians that we use in Chinese Medicine today and is still the most influential book in today’s Chinese Medicine Society.

+Acupuncture is one of the world’s oldest known healing modalities according to the National Institute of Health (NIH).
 The World Health Organization recommends Acupuncture for the following:

 - Respiratory Conditions: Bronchitis, Bronchial asthma, Coughing, Sinusitis.